Elsa Cayat: Impact

 Among the twelve who died at the Charlie Hebdo office, Elsa Cayat was the only woman on staff who was shot.

 Cayat's family believed she was killed because she was Jewish, based on earlier phone threats.
 A couple of weeks before the shooting, Cayat received several anonymous calls telling her to quit, and saying that she would be killed because she was Jewish.
 The phone calls stated "You should stop working for Charlie Hebdo, otherwise we're going to kill you."
 Her family said she dismissed the threats as "verbal garbage".
 The shooters had a chance to kill another female employee, Sigolène Vinson, but spared her life, saying, "We don't kill women."

 Reactions

 "Je Suis Charlie" ("I am Charlie") became the motto for those who believe in a free press and supported the victims killed at the Charlie Hebdo office.

 After the attacks, several funds were set up to help those who were affected by the attacks on Charlie Hebdo.
 Fundraisers were also set up to help the victims' families, and the funeral funds of the Jewish cartoonists who were killed.
 Within 24 hours of the shooting, the French press had raised approximately $590,000 (half a million euros) so that the magazine could publish over 1,000,000 copies of the next issue instead of its normal run of 60,000 copies.

+Cayat's funeral was the point of departure for an extended meditation on man's relation to death, mourning and consolation by her friend, the feminist rabbi Delphine Horvilleur.